-According to the NLC, the existing WC and the CPPW will continue to function until the newly elected bodies are installed.
-The current employees' representatives will continue, of course, to benefit from their protection until that date.
+The existing WC and the CPPW continue to function until the newly elected bodies are installed (at the latest on the new day Y+45).
+The employees' representatives will continue, of course, to benefit from their protection until that date.
 This also applies to the candidates nominated in 2016 but not elected (with the exception of the non-elected candidates who were not elected at the previous elections, since their protection normally ended in May 2018).